jjrajani/Redux_Book_List/README.md

 # Redux Book List

 A Redux application showing a list of books and a currently selected book.
-Created for practice and to familiarze with Redux.
+Created for practice and to familiarize with Redux.

 [Demo]()